 Children go through enough with separated households, and a parent should avoid speaking directly about case problems with them or trying to sway the kids to benefit their case.
 Children don’t want to disappoint either parent, and trying to use them to benefit your overall case can cause emotional trauma for them.
 Avoid also arguing or discussing problems with the other parent in front of the children.

 There are many things that affect a chid custody, but the temptation to do dishonest acts or take matters into your own hands can have a detrimental impact on your custody case.
-If you aren’t sure about what to do, consult an attorney, or file your petition to the Court before taking action without a court order.
+If you aren’t sure about what to do, consult a child custody attorney, or file your petition to the Court before taking action without a court order.
 Keep your emotions in check, or they could unravel your entire case.